 Consider becoming a member of Historic Germanna ($50/year) where you will help support:

 - The trail system of the 170 acre Siegen Forest behind the Fort Germanna Visitor Center

 - Water access to launch kayaks and canoes onto the Rapidan River.
 Download Application for river access form (pdf)

-With the exception of the Blue/Bluff Trail, trail heads are all near the Germanna Foundation Brawdus Martin Visitor Center located on Germanna Highway in Locust Grove, VA.
+With the exception of the Blue/Bluff Trail, trail heads are all near the Historic Germanna Brawdus Martin Visitor Center located on Germanna Highway in Locust Grove, VA.
 The Blue Trail trail head is along Flat Run Road (State route 601).